tsvetelinkitanski/Movie-App/README.md

 visit Movie app --> https://basic-movie-app-tsvetelinkitanski.vercel.app/

-The API I'm using is 'OMDb API'-(https://www.omdbapi.com/)
+The API I'm using is 'OMDb API'